 - Are patients with symptoms similar to those persons who have already been diagnosed with sensitivities considered to be in groups at higher risk for having sensitivities?

-- In ambiguous cases, are sensitivities ruled out before embarking on treatments that are potentially harmful to persons with sensitivities?
+- In ambiguous cases, where a health problem may be caused by sensitivities or by other factors, are sensitivities ruled out before embarking on treatments that are potentially harmful to persons with sensitivities?

 - How are people in your province/territory educated about the health effects of sensitivities?